Lares Trek to Machu Picchu 3 Days / 2 Nights

 - Meals: Breakfast/Lunch/Dinner.

 Day 3: Aguas calientes – Machu Picchu – Cusco.

 After breakfast we will board the bus which will take us to the biggest energetic center of the Incas, “Machu Picchu”.
-As part of our itinerary the same professional tour guide from the Lares trek; will teach you about all the history of this mysterious and mystical place.
+As part of our itinerary the same professional tour guide from the Lares Trek 3 Days 2 Nights; will teach you about all the history of this mysterious and mystical place.
 We will visit the Sun Temple, Royal palace, Main Temple, Three Windows Temple and Sun Dial.
 It will be an unforgettable experience.
 After the guided tour, you will have free time to explore on your own.

 If you have booked Wayna picchu, you will need to coordinate with your guide for Machu Picchu visiting depending on your scheduled time to the mountain, for people not hiking any of the mountains there are some other optional activities on your own (not included in the price):

 - Visit the Sun Gate: You will have an opportunity to walk (approx. 2 hours up and down) up to the Sun Gate (Inti Punku) to see Machu Picchu from a different angle.

 - Hike to the Inca Bridge: The Inca Bridge offers a dose of adventure for your next Machu Picchu visit.
 However in this case, the adventure is a little less strenuous, but a lot more death defying, not for people with vertigo.